Finding Your RN Specialty: Become a Travel Nurse

 Many factors can affect a travel nurse’s paycheck.
 The location, benefits, and nursing specialty affect the amount of money travel nurses can make.
 Like many industries, nursing wages fluctuate with supply and demand.
 Working in a specialty in higher demand in a region that needs nurses is more likely to pay higher than a travel nurse specializing in a more common area.
 Pay rates also differ for international travel nurses as different countries have different regulations and requirements for salaries.

 According to Nurse.org, many travel nurses have the potential to earn over $50 per hour, plus company-paid housing accommodations.
 Under normal circumstances, this means it is possible for travel nurses to earn over $100K per year.
-It is common for travel nursing agencies to cover a number of expenses, such as state license and certification, travel reimbursement, and tax home expenses.
+It’s also common for travel nursing agencies to cover expenses such as state license and certification, travel reimbursement, and tax home expenses.

-But right now with COVID-19, in-demand places like New York City are offering nurses significant incentives to assist with the pandemic.
+In-demand locations like New York City are offering nurses significant incentives.
 Pay packages are available for over $10,000 per week or $100,000 for a 13-week assignment.
-However, nurses need to be aware that they are entering a highly contagious area.

 Becoming a Travel Nurse